universalhandle/fugotcha/README.md

 ```

 ### Notes
-Data is dumped into a CSV-ish file specified by the `-f` option.
+Data is dumped into a CSV-ish file specified by the `-o` option.

 CSV-ish?
 [RFC 4180](https://tools.ietf.org/html/rfc4180) specifies that each
 line of a CSV "should contain the same number of fields throughout the file."